Maha-Magdy/msk-management-board/README.md

   - **Frontend & Backend: Next.js with React:**

-      *Why Next.js was chosen over plain React for several reasons:*
+    _Why Next.js was chosen over plain React for several reasons:_

-      **Built-in API Routes:** Allows mocking the backend directly within the app, making development faster and easier.
-When a real backend is ready, API logic can be updated without affecting the frontend.
+    **Full-Stack Capabilities:** Next.js was chosen because it enables building the application as a full-stack solution, not just a frontend interface.
+Unlike plain React, which focuses solely on the client side, Next.js provides built-in support for backend functionality through API routes and server actions.
+This allows the application to manage its own database, handle data fetching, and perform server-side operations seamlessly — without relying on an external backend or losing state when the page is refreshed.

     **Future Complexity:** Next.js supports Server-Side Rendering (SSR) and Static Site Generation (SSG), allowing pages like the dashboard page to pre-rendered.
 This delivers faster perceived load times and better performance — essential for data-heavy dashboards, which is by time this board will be.

-  - **Database: SQLite3:** a lightweight SQL database, simple to integrate with Next.js, and ideal for prototyping.
+    **Database - SQLite3:** SQLite3 was chosen as a lightweight relational database that integrates seamlessly with Next.js and is ideal for prototyping.
+A relational database was preferred over a non-relational option like MongoDB because the data model includes clear relationships — for example, each employee can have multiple suggestions and can also act as an admin or regular user.
+Handling such structured relations is more intuitive and efficient in SQL than in document-based databases, where joining or aggregating related data can be less straightforward.

+    **Styling & Design:** Chakra UI for a clean, accessible, and consistent UI.

 - **Architecture & Project Structure**

   - **Feature-Based Structure:** The project is organized using the src/features pattern, keeping related files together for better scalability and maintainability.

-  - **Global State:** A lightweight hook-based state manager, which is Zustand is used for truly global state (e.g., sidebar (open/close) state currently, and in the future to store logged-in admin).

-  - **State Management:** React Query is used for handling server state (fetching, caching, re-fetching, optimistic updates), freeing components from manual loading/error handling.

-  - **Styling & Design:** Chakra UI for a clean, accessible, and consistent UI.
+  - **Client State Management: Zustand:** Zustand, a lightweight and hook-based state management library, was chosen to handle client-side state that lives entirely within the application.
+It manages both global state — such as the sidebar’s open/close status and the logged-in admin’s information — and feature-specific state within individual modules.
+Zustand provides excellent performance and scalability, minimizing unnecessary re-renders while keeping the codebase modular, predictable, and easy to maintain.

+  - **Server State Management: React Query:** React Query was selected to manage server-side state, handling data that comes from the database.
+It efficiently manages fetching, caching, background refetching, and optimistic updates (such as when a suggestion’s status changes), freeing components from manually handling loading and error states.
+This results in smoother data synchronization and a more responsive user experience.

 - **Database Schema**

   The SQLite database is structured to support core features such as managing suggestions, employees, and querying analytics data.